younessidbakkasse/TextAdventureGame/README.md

 game.run()                       # opens a window and starts the game.
 ```

+## Bugs
+Please note that this is a pre-release version and, like all pre-releases, it certainly has bugs we don’t know about.
+If you run into any problems, please report them at : std.youness@gmail.com

 # Contributions
 Any pull requests are welcomed!
 We will have the code checked carefully.
 Please contact me at : std.youness@gmail.com if you have any thoughts on how to make this a better project.